yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 -with-timeline
 -with-report
 ```
-You can either use the flags in commandline or create profile for each feature as discussed below:
+You can either use the flags in commandline or add each feature to config file as discussed below:

 ####  `dag`
 Either use the following flag (-with-dag) when launching script as below: